 Though no overdoses have been documented, adverse side effects are more commonly reported among users taking high dosages.

-Alpha GPC is known to interact adversely with scopolamine, which is used to treat motion sickness, post-operative nausea, and irritable bowel syndrome.
-Those using scopolamine are advised to avoid Alpha GPC.
+Alpha GPC is known to interact with scopolamine, which is used to treat motion sickness, post-operative nausea, and irritable bowel syndrome.
+Those using scopolamine are advised to consult a physician before taking alpha GPC.

 Where to Buy

-Alternatively, you can purchase Alpha GPC on Amazon.
-They have many options to choose from, however, we recommend the following brand for their high-quality products:
+Alternatively, you can purchase alpha GPC on Amazon.
+We recommend the following brand for their high-quality products:

 References [ + ]